lisaankerrasch/semesterproject2/Readme.md

 An accessory webshop with hats, sunglasses, shoes and jewellery.

-## Description
+## Brief

-Brief: You are to build an e-commerce website.
+You are to build an e-commerce website.
 You can choose the theme of your website.
 It should follow the site architecture described below.

 Design your website using your favourite tool.
 You will need to find a suitable logo.
 If you decide to create a logo yourself, do not spend too much time on it.